archinal/ssg-boilerplate/README.md

 ```

 ## Using the boilerplate
 - Write your JavaScript inside the `js/` directory.
+Each `.js` file directly inside this directory will be passed through Browserify, so you're allowed to use CommonJS style includes.
+A browserified and uglified version of each of these files is then put inside `dist/js`.
 - Write your CSS as LESS inside the `styles/` directory
 - Write your HTML pages as EJS inside the `pages/` directory.
 Each .ejs file directly inside the `pages/` directory will be turned
 into a HTML file, so write your partials inside the `pages/partials/` directory instead.